mootools/mootools-more/README.md

 * Class.Binds no longer supports lowercase binds
 * Element.fxOpacityOk (which was never documented or intended for external use) is gone
 * FormValidator base class no longer does what it did (that is now in FormValidator.Inline)
+* OverText
-* OverText no longer takes a collection of inputs.
+  - no longer takes a collection of inputs.
+  - .showTxt > .show, .hideTxt > .hide
+  - .hide and .show no longer take the element and 'focus' arguments.
+  - .repositionAll is gone; .repositionOverTxt is now just .reposition; it does not take an argument